turingschool/front-end-curriculum/lessons/module-3/unit-testing-react.md

 ---
 title: Unit Testing React Components
 module: 3
+length: 120
+tags: react, testing
 ---

 ## Agenda

 - Discuss Unit testing vs Integration Testing vs Acceptance Testing
-- Learn about Jest and what we use it for
+- Learn what Jest is why it's used
-- Learn what Enzyme is and what we use it for
+- Learn what Enzyme is it's used
 - Use Jest and Enzyme to take a snapshot of the UI
 - Use Jest and Enzyme to test that a function was called on click
-- Use Jest and Enzyme to unit test individual funtions
+- Use Jest and Enzyme to unit test individual functions

 ## Learning Goals